-The meter keeps information about collections, in particular it maintains a LastCollectTime variable which remembers the time the last collection was made.
+The meter keeps information about collections, in particular it maintains ReaderLastTime variables which remember the time the last collection was made by each reader.
 A second variable, InactivityTime, specifies the minimum time the meter will wait before considering that a flow is idle.